BlueGrizzliBear/cub3D/README.md

 - a default 3D game engine
 - a 3D game engine with additional features to turn it into a small 3D video game

+All the textures, sprites and environment was inspired from the F.E.A.R video game.

 ## Context

 This project is part of the cub3d project of 42 Software Engineering program.